Amid logjam, Haiti asks: Will president or protesters yield? | New Country 923

 Prices have been rising in a country of nearly 11 million people where some 60 percent make less than $2 a day, he said.
 Inflation hit 19% in July, the latest number available, and economists predict it could be at 20% or higher in October, which would mark the first time that level since 2008, a situation that sparked food riots, Pharel said.

 He also noted the fiscal year began Oct.
-1 but the government has not yet approved a new budget, adding that this year could see a 1% contraction in the economy as the demographic rate increases.
+1 but the government has not yet approved a new budget, adding that this year could see a 1% contraction in the economy even as the population grows.

 “You’re going to have more extreme poverty,” Pharel said.
 “We have a very volatile situation.”